computational-imaging/opticalCNN/README.md

 Main files:
 - optical_correlator.py: optimizes a simple model with a single optical convolutional layer, with options in the code to switch to a single tf.conv layer or fully connected layer.
 - onn_maskopt.py: optimizes a phase mask to correspond to a pre-computed PSF
+- jupyter notebooks are useful for visualization, but in the current state they rely on files that may not be added yet
 - more to be added

 Additional code used to interface with prototype hardware is available upon request.